Founding of Darien Library

 The Library was founded in May 1894.
 The two Darien residents responsible for the Library are George Platt Brett, Sr. and Annis Brady.
 Our former director, Louise Parker Berry, hosts a history of the Library in the "Darien Library: A Yankee Passion" video.

 There were previous attempts to found a library before the 1894 launch going back to the early 1800s.
 Andrew Carnegie offered funds to create a Carnegie Library, but he was turned down.
 The town then decided to start the Library themselves.
 Lucretia Cullen was the first librarian.

-We have had the good fortunate to have been guided by future-thinking Board of Trustees over the years.
+We have had the good fortune to have been guided by the future-thinking Board of Trustees over the years.

 The Once in a Lifetime Library

 The current building was funded over a three-year capital campaign.
 A strategic plan completed in 2002 showed that active community use meant we were too popular for our former smaller building, and we planned to expand the building on its site to provide more space for the additional and expanded services as requested by our users.
 When that proved not possible, the Board determined to build a new Darien Library, adopted the motto "Once in a lifetime a community builds a library," which resonated with residents who backed the initiative, with 1,800 families contributing to the capital campaign.

 The Library Board undertook by far the largest private fundraising in the history of Darien, which, when coupled with the sale of the 35 Leroy Avenue building to the Town, provided the resources to build the new library.